-You don’t have to worry about losing yards when adding these hybrids to your bag, which makes them a great option for golfers at different levels of the game.
+You don’t have to worry about losing yards when adding these hybrids to your bag, making them a great option for golfers at different game levels.

-While Callaway and TaylorMade hybrids dominate the top end of the market, Pinemeadow’s Excel hybrids are the standout budget choice for players who want to upgrade their bag without breaking the bank.
+While Callaway and TaylorMade hybrids dominate the top end of the market, Pinemeadow’s Excel hybrids are the standout budget choice for players who want to upgrade their bags without breaking the bank.

 The Excel hybrids look great and pack some impressive features for clubs that retail at less than $50, as we explain below.